 - Selenium Grid: Selenium Grid is employed to execute parallel tests along with Selenium RC across multiple browsers.

-Become Master of Selenium by going through this online Selenium course in Toronto.
+Become a master of Selenium by going through this online Selenium Course in Toronto!

 How to Choose the Right Selenium Tool for Your Needs